Staffing Levels and Dependency Audit - Care Homes

 • Q3 | Unanswered

-Is staffing reviewed in governance meetings using evidence (dependency tools, incidents, complaints, outcomes) and actions recorded?
+Is staffing reviewed in governance meetings using evidence from dependency tools, incidents, complaints, outcomes and staff feedback?

 Supporting Notes